entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents/Lesson-2 Brainstorming Templates.md

 Students will create an Issue to document their initial idea and expand it throughout the session.

 ### **Instructions:**
 - Title your Issue: `[Your Name] – Brainstorming Starter Idea`
 - Use the following template:

 ```
+---
+name: "Student Brainstorming Card"
+about: "Starting thoughts about the idea"
+title: "[Your Name] <Project Title>"
+assignees: ""
+---

 ## Brainstorming Starter Idea

 ### Idea Overview